faerryn/user.nvim/README.md

 - If you use [bootstrapping](#bootstrap-usernvim), replace your old bootstrapping code with the most recent bit.
 - Then, delete `user.nvim`'s plugins directory with `rm -r ~/.local/share/nvim/site/pack/user/`.
 - If it doesn't work, please file an issue!
+## Packages are installing, but my config()s aren't loading!
+Make sure you have use.startup() after all your use calls.
+It will get called automatically on VimEnter, but relying on that means that many vim options will not apply to the first buffer.